 Understanding SelfDecode PGx Reports: Medication Check vs DNAmind

-At SelfDecode, we offer two different pharmacogenomics (PGx) reports.
+SelfDecode offers two different pharmacogenomics (PGx) reports.
 While both analyze how your genetics may influence medication response, they are designed for different purposes and should be interpreted very differently.
 This article explains what each report is, how they differ, and how to use them responsibly.

 The Two PGx Reports at a Glance

-Medication Check (Conventional PGx) Report
+Medication Check (PGx) Report

 • Clinically oriented and science-validated